 Everything about the wonderful Brihadeeswarar temple site (often termed as Gangaikondacholapuram temple) is as grand and magnificent as the historical milestones of the emperor.

-Personally, I consider it the most elegant of the three ‘Great Living Chola Temples’ that are present in the Indian state of TamilNadu.
+Personally, I consider it the most elegant of the three ‘Great Living Chola Temples’ dotting the Indian state of TamilNadu.

-Come, be a part of this family trip that we took to Gangaikondacholapuram, the once glorious capital of the Cholas, as I share some stories and secrets that surround this place, the mystery behind the disappearance of the Chola capital, the must-see Chola sculptures at Brihadeeswarar temple and more.
+Come, be a part of this family trip that we had taken to Gangaikondacholapuram — the once glorious capital of the Cholas, as I share some stories and secrets that surround this place, the mystery behind the disappearance of the Chola capital, the must-see Chola sculptures at Brihadeeswarar temple and more.
+Yes!
+The same Cholas around whom the magnum opus Tamil historical fiction “PonniyinSelvan” by Kalki is penned, and its namesake recent Indian movie directed by ManiRatnam is bringing in the masses back to the cinemas.

 Trip to Gangaikondacholapuram Brihadeeswarar temple